amfairley/adamiani/README.md

 There is an alert for a redundant link in the RSVP button of the hero text, as there is already a link to the RSVP page in the navigation bar.
 However having this extra link is intentionally and will offer good user experience to a first time user using the website to RSVP.

+**about_us.html Errors and Alerts**

+There is an alert for no transcript on the video, however this video only has a muscial background and no speech, so it is not possible to add a transcript.

 **rsvp.html Errors and Alerts**

 There were 3 alerts for missing fieldsets for the radio buttons in the RSVP form.
 This was fixed and described in bug #5, removing these alerts.